Kunnalpareek/Analyzing-stock-data/README.md

 Analyzing Historical Stock/Revenue Data and Building a Dashboard
 <hr>
-In this project yahoo's yfinance api is used to analyze stock data of tesla and gamestop, It utilizes webscraping for extracting data and ploting graph to analyzing it.
+In this project yahoo's yfinance api is used to analyze stock data of tesla and gamestop, It utilizes webscraping for extracting data and graph to analyze it.